 Publication Ethics and Malpractice Statement

-The Journal of Pericardiology (JOP) adheres to the highest standards of publication ethics and takes all necessary measures to prevent publication malpractice.
-The journal follows internationally accepted ethical principles to ensure integrity, transparency, and credibility in scholarly publishing related to heart and pericardial studies.
+The Journal of Pericardiology (JOP) is committed to maintaining the highest standards of publication ethics and preventing publication malpractice.
+The journal follows internationally recognized ethical principles and adheres to the guidelines and best practices established by the Committee on Publication Ethics (COPE) to ensure integrity, transparency, and credibility in scholarly publishing related to cardiovascular and pericardial research.

 1. Responsibilities of Peer Review